-We have been received many enquiries for sofa’s & chairs to be made without the use of flame retardants, brominated fluorides, or any toxic or harmful chemicals.We have been working on this issue for over 12 months & are pleased to say that we can now offer the most natural fillings & fabrics that do not contain any of these treatments, we cannot say they are chemical free as we use water based adhesive and water is still a chemical,but we are confident that our upholstery is as close to nature as possible, whilst still complying with the UK upholstery regulations.
+We have received many enquiries for sofa’s & chairs to be made without the use of flame retardants, brominated fluorides, or any toxic or harmful chemicals.We have been working on this issue for over 12 months & are pleased to say that we can now offer natural fillings & fabrics that do not contain any of these treatments, we cannot say they are chemical free as we use water based adhesive and water is still a chemical,but we are confident that our upholstery is as close to nature as possible, whilst still complying with the UK upholstery regulations.

 Our new organic wool back cushion has an outer case made of organic wool, with channelled compartments which are then filled with loose organic wool.

 We all know that as time goes by that back cushions start to settle and after a course of time tend to lose their bounce as the loose filling gets compressed.

 What we have done is to make each compartment accessible with a zip, enabling you to re-tease the wool when necessary and make your cushion last even longer.